 There are over 1.2 million people in the U.S. who are living with HIV.
 About 13% of them (1 in 7) don't know it.
 The epidemic also remains a major public health challenge in Florida.
 Florida ranks #3 for states with new HIV diagnosis.
 Escambia County is among Florida Counties with the highest rate of HIV infection.
 For these and other reasons we offer HIV education for all persons who seek substance misuse services.
-At the time of admission, individuals are provided with an assessment, which determines their risk for HIV exposure.
-Individuals receive basic HIV education, and individual counseling when requested.
+At the time of admission, individuals are provided with an assessment, which determines their risk for HIV equested.